 If you’ve never used the John Lewis “Never Knowingly Undersold” promise to price match your shopping, here’s what you need to do to save money on your shopping.

 John Lewis & Partners shouts very loud about how it’ll price match so you get the best price.
-And it’s put them in some financial trouble this year when struggling shops such as House Of Fraser and Debenhams ran sale after sale.
+And in the past it’s put them in some financial trouble when struggling shops such as House Of Fraser and Debenhams ran sale after sale.

-Still the department store is sticking with the policy, and it’s a good opportunity for you to not only save money, but potentially get longer guarantees.
+And there’s a strong chance the department store won’t be sticking with the policy.
+But for now it’s a good opportunity for you to not only save money, but potentially get longer guarantees.

 However, getting a price match isn’t always plain sailing.
 I’ve used it a number of times now so here’s what I’ve learnt.

 How the John Lewis price match works

 The Never Knowingly Undersold policy says John Lewis will price match a high street competitor.
 So if you find an item for sale for less elsewhere, you should be able to get it for the same price at John Lewis.